 TeleDevelopment Services is one of the industry leaders that offer medical coding training of exceptional quality.
 With its official AAPC license, training certification and high passing rate, TeleDevelopment is an industry leader in offering CPC courses.

 Now a pioneer in offering medical billing courses, TeleDevelopment is proud to have US-certified instructors in its roster.
 They all have a combined four-decade experience in the business process management and medical fields.
 Hence, its medical coding graduates are privileged to apply as a certified coder anywhere in the world.

 For inquiries about our healthcare services enrollment and referral program, please email TeleDevelopment at firstname.lastname@example.org.
 You can also click the Healthcare microsite werk.ph/teledevelopment-medical-coding-academy to register directly.

-Establishing key partnerships with other companies and organizations to serve and stimulate growth in the information technology and business process management (IT-BPM) industry, TeleDevelopment Services has spent decades providing outsourcing solutions, consulting services, training and development programs, executive search and recruitment, and managed services for crucial departments of BPM operations.
-For more info, please contact TeleDevelopment at email@example.com or dial (02)631-8230/(+632)631-8230.
+TDS has established key partnerships with organizations to serve and stimulate growth in the IT-BPM industry.
+It has spent decades providing outsourcing solutions, management consulting services,talent assessments, executive recruitment, and vendors election & management for crucial departments of call center operations.
+For more info, please email TDS at email@example.com or dial US number(1-888) 788-4441.